-- (b) When considering the suspension or revocation of a certificate of registration on the grounds that the registrant has been convicted of a crime, the Board, in evaluating the rehabilitation of such person and his/her present eligibility for a license, will consider the following criteria: - (1) Nature and severity of the act(s) or offense(s). - (2) Total criminal record. - (3) The time that has elapsed since commission of the act(s) or offense(s). - (4) Whether the licensee has complied with any terms of parole, probation, restitution or any other sanctions lawfully imposed against the licensee. - (5) If applicable, evidence of expungement proceedings pursuant to Section 1203.4 of the Penal Code. - (6) Evidence, if any, of rehabilitation submitted by the licensee. - (c) When considering a petition for reinstatement of a certificate of registration under Section 11522 of the Government Code, the Board shall evaluate evidence of rehabilitation submitted by the petitioner, considering those criteria of rehabilitation specified in subsection (b). - 5.
-Petitioner did not prove, by clear and convincing evidence to a reasonable certainty, that the early termination of probation is warranted.
-Petitioner violated two conditions of probation (terms and conditions 2 and 3) by accepting stipends in exchange for
+- (b) When considering the suspension or revocation of a certificate of registration on the grounds that the registrant has been convicted of a crime, the Board, in evaluating the rehabilitation of such person and his/her present obligibility for a license, will consider the following criteria: - (1).
+Nature and severity of the act(s) or offense(s). - (2) Total criminal record: - (3) The time that has elapsed since commission of the aci(s) or offense(s). - (A) Whether the licenses has complied with any terms of parole, probation, restitution or any other sauctions lawfully imposed against the licenses. - (5).
+If applicable, evidence of expungement proceedings pursuant to Section 1203.4 of the Penal Code. - (6) Evidence, if any, of rehabilitation submitted by the licensee. - (c) When considering a petition for reinstatement of a certificate of registration under Section 11522 of the Government Code, the Board shall evaluate evidence of rehabilitation submitted by the petitioner, considering those criteria of rehabilitation specified in subsection (b). - 5.
+Peritioner did not prove, by clear and convincing evidence to a reasonable certainty, that the early termination of probation is warranted.
+Petitioner violated two conditions of probation (terms and conditions of probation).